Dikeni Salifou

-Dikeni-Rafid Salifou (born 8 June 2003) is a professional footballer who plays as a defensive midfielder for German club K.V.
-Mechelen.
+Dikeni-Rafid Salifou (born 8 June 2003) is a professional footballer who plays as a defensive midfielder for Belgian Pro League club Mechelen.
 Born in Germany, he plays for the Togo national team.

 Club career

 A youth product of FC Augsburg, Salifou transferred to Werder Bremen on 5 May 2022 signing a professional contract.
 He was initially assigned to the Werder Bremen reserves.
 He made his senior and professional debut with Werder Bremen as a late substitute in a 2–0 Bundesliga win over VfB Stuttgart on 5 February 2023.

 On 26 August 2024, Salifou was loaned by Austria Klagenfurt in Austria.

+On 7 September 2025, Salifou signed a three-year contract with Mechelen in Belgium.

 International career

 Born in Germany, Salifou is of Togolese descent.
 He was called up to represent the Togo national team in March 2022, but could not debut due to an injury.

 Style of play

 Salifou is a technical and athletic player, who can play as a defensive midfielder or as centre-back.